yellowdog/python-examples/README.md

 ```

-To specify the file containing the JSON document, either populate the `workRequirementData` property in the `workRequirement` section of the TOML configuration file with the JSON filename, or specify it on the command line using the `--work-requirement` or `-r` options (which will override any value set in the TOML file), e.g.
+To specify the file containing the JSON document, either populate the `workRequirementData` property in the `workRequirement` section of the TOML configuration file with the JSON filename, or specify it on the command line using the `--work-requirement` or `-r` options (which will override the property in the TOML file), e.g.

 `yd-submit --config myconfig.toml --work-requirement my_workreq.json`

 ## Property Inheritance

-To simplify and streamline the definition of Work Requirements, there is a property inheritance mechanism.
+To simplify the definition of Work Requirements, there is a property inheritance mechanism.
 Properties that are set at a higher level in the hierarchy are inherited at lower levels, unless explicitly overridden.

 This means that a property set in the `workRequirement` section of the TOML file can be inherited successively by the Work Requirement, Task Groups and Tasks in the JSON document (assuming the property is valid at each level).
 Hence, Tasks inherit from Task Groups, which inherit from the Work Requirement in the JSON document, which inherits from the `workRequirement` properties in the TOML file.